Asher-1/ACloudViewer/plugins/core/IO/qMeshIO/README.md

 ## Building

-- clone this repository in the `ErowCloudViewer/plugins/private` directory
+- clone this repository in the `ACloudViewer/plugins/private` directory
 - make sure the submodule `extern/assmip` is up-to-date by `git pull`ing it
-- re-run ErowCloudViewer's cmake
+- re-run ACloudViewer's cmake
 - turn on `PLUGIN_IO_QMESH` in your cmake options
-- build ErowCloudViewer
+- build ACloudViewer

 Note: If you are building for CloudCompare 2.11.x, use the tagged version at `cloudcompare-2.11.x`